carsonzchen/MSiA423_ACE.AI/README.md

 - b) Optimize product before roll-out (4 points)
 - c) Final shipment of the product beta (2 points)

+* Realized icebox stories
+- a) Include additional functionalities such as a short summary paragraph and additional statistics with the prediction
+- b) Display of important predictor variables that is associated with the prediction
+- c) Develop a more interactive and image-loaded user-interface for guidance

 **Icebox**
 * epic
 - Deploy model with Flask

 * stories
-- a) Include additional functionalities such as a short summary paragraph and additional statistics with the prediction
-- b) Display of important predictor variables that is associated with the prediction
-- c) Develop a more interactive and image-loaded user-interface for guidance
 - d) Display upcoming matches according to the ATP World Tour schedule

 ## Repo structure